glowplugstudio/supacharger/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Authentication

+We use [Supabase Auth UI](https://github.com/supabase/auth-ui) for auth components.
+To configure which providers to use, change the `AUTH_PROVIDERS` constant in the [Auth.tsx](./src/components/Auth.tsx) component.

 ## Typing

 Supabase offers automatic code generation based on the tables your database.
 To generate types, run: